-Scene: Transfer student interview, Mount Anthony Union High School, Bennington.
-Guidance counselor Eric Caron's co-worker finishes her questions and schedules the student for basic courses.
+THE SCENE: Transfer student interview, Mt.
+St. Anthony's High School, Bennington.
+Guidance counselor Eric Caron's coworker finishes her questions and schedules the student for basic courses.

 Eric (to student): You talked about biology, and it sounds like that was a pretty advanced course.